stjohn96/takea-sponsor-away/README.md

 1. Visit [Takealot.com](https://www.takealot.com/)
 2. Browse or search for products
-3. Sponsored products will be automatically removed from the page with a smooth fade-out effect
+3. Sponsored products will be automatically removed from the page instantly
 4. Check the browser console (F12) to see how many sponsored products were removed

 ## How It Works